LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 XSB have an odd bug (likely in its parser) when reading files that may cause a pack installed version to be reported as the ``end_of_file`` atom.

+Some tests fail on Windows when using ECLiPSe or XSB due to file path representation issues.